WordPress/plugin-check/docs/creating-a-static-check.md

 Static checks are used to perform static analysis against a plugin's codebase.

-The Static checks, which analyze the code, either using PHP CodeSniffer sniffs or custom logic e.g. using regular expressions.
+Static checks analyze the code, either using PHP CodeSniffer sniffs or custom logic e.g. using regular expressions.

 ```php
 use WordPress\Plugin_Check\Checker\Check_Result;